MrAshwin2142/netflix-clone/README.md

-# Netflix Clone
+# Moviezz

-This project is a Netflix clone that allows users to browse and watch movies from various categories.
+This project allows users to browse and watch movies from various categories.
 It utilizes the TMDB API to fetch real-time movie data.

 ## Live Demo

-You can access the live demo of this project here: [Netflix Clone Live Demo](https://ashwin-netflix.netlify.app/)
+You can access the live demo of this project here: [Moviess Live Demo](https://ashwin-netflix.netlify.app/)

 ## Features